alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   PS> terraform apply
   ```

+  When asked `Do you want to perform these actions?` type `yes` to approve the actions.

 ## :door: 5.
 Configure DNS for the custom domain

 ![Powershell: a few minutes](https://img.shields.io/static/v1?style=for-the-badge&logo=powershell&label=local&color=blue&message=a%20few%20minutes) at :file_folder: `./deployment/safe_haven_management_environment/setup`